LAHSIVA/Netflix-GPT/README.md

 - Feature : If user logged in and trying access to go to log in page directed again to Browsepage(onAuthStateChange)
 - Goodway : unsubscribed to the onAuthStateChanged callback when component unmounts to increase performance
 - Add Hardcoded values to Constant file

-- To Do
+- After Register to TMDB recieved
+- - API KEY
-- - Browse Page
+- - API Read Access Token
 - - Using TMDB Movies
+- - - getNowPlayingMovies API

 # Features

 - Login/SignUp